 Cast Iron Set

-The Stansport Cast Iron Cookware Set contains six items made of high quality cast iron that distributes heat evenly and keeps food warm for longer periods than regular cookware.
+The Stansport Cast Iron Cookware Set contains six items made of high quality iron that distributes heat evenly and keeps food warm for longer periods than regular cookware.
 You can use this cookware on a stove top or over a fire.

 The set includes a universal 10-inch lid that fits on the frying pan and Dutch oven.
-It's a heavy cast iron lid that traps heat and moisture in your pot.
+It's a heavy lid that traps heat and moisture in your pot.
 For the Dutch oven, there is a lid lifter, while the hot handle holder is useful for all pieces of cookware.

 Some campers might view the lifter and holder as extra accessories, but they really do reduce the risk of a burn and make cooking outdoors much easier for me.

 Stansport's Cookware Set has only received a few complaints.
 The handles on their cookware are rather small, which make the hot handle holder even more necessary.
-The cast iron pots also have a rough bottom, which can cause food to stick easily.
+The pots also have a rough bottom, which can cause food to stick easily.

 - Heavy universal lid saves space and keeps food warm and tender